vbmacher/spark-lp/README.md

 ## Future plans:

+* Implement a DSL for LP problems easily usable with DataFrames and DataSets.
 * Add preprocessing to capture more general LP formats.
 * Add infeasibility detection.
 * Extend to QP solver.